CGCookie/retopoflow/help/changelist.md

 ### RetopoFlow 3.3.0&rarr;3.4.0

+This version of RetopoFlow requires Blender 3.4 or later.

+- Continued removing code that relies on deprecated `bgl` module
+- Continued working toward supporting Metal
 - Added `view_roll` keymap
-- Fixed compatibility with Blender 2.93--3.2
 - Improved performance when navigating
-- Improved error handling during startup
+- Improved error handling during startup process
-- Continued removing code that uses `bgl` module
+- Improved general feedback during startup process
 - Added keymap to select all linked
 - Fixed crashing bug when cutting across non-manifold edge using Contours
 - Fixed bug when using knife where no source geometry exists